smp4/k3s-homelab-gitops/docs/tutorials/tutorial03.md

 # Leave the passphrase empty
 ```

-We won't be using this private key on a local machine and it isn't protected with a passphrase, so we do not need to add it to any keychain or `ssh-agent`.
+We won't be using this private key on a local machine and it isn't protected with a passphrase, so we do not need to add it to any key chain or `ssh-agent`.

 ### Create local plain text secrets